GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3.2.
 Step-by-step
 =================

-I will follow the same steps as described for tutorial 1 (except for the draf animation).
+I will follow the same steps as described for tutorial 1 (except for the draft animation).

 3.2.1.
 Make last image
 ^^^^^^^^^^^^^^^^^^^^^^